tohinz/CharacterGAN/README.md

 ## Acknowledgements
 Our implementation uses code from [Pix2PixHD](https://github.com/NVIDIA/pix2pixHD), the TPS augmentation from [DeepSIM](https://github.com/eliahuhorwitz/DeepSIM), and the patch-based refinement code from [https://ebsynth.com/](https://ebsynth.com/) ([GitHub](https://github.com/jamriska/ebsynth)).

+We would also like to thank [Zuzana Studená](https://artemisfilm.webnode.com/) who produced some of the artwork used in this work.

 ## Citation
 If you found this code useful please consider citing: